eosswedenorg/eos-deb-rebuild/README.md

 This project uses `make` to install files on a system.

-You will also need to install [eos-deb-rebuild-info](https://github.com/eosswedenorg/eos-deb-rebuild-info)
+You will also need to install [eos-deb-rebuild-info](https://github.com/eosswedenorg/eos-deb-rebuild-info) version `1.0.2` or greater.

 run `sudo make install` and you should be able to execute the `eos-deb-rebuild` command after.